Cryptic unstable transcript: Histone eviction/recruitment through CUTs

 A cryptic transcript located at the promoter of PHO5 that is detectable in Δrrp6 mutants is responsible for increasing the speed of promoter remodeling.
 Knock-out mutants without the ability to transcribe the CUT have about half the rate of histone eviction from the PHO5 promoter compared to wild-type cells, implying that the CUT is responsible for mediating the accessibility of the PHO5 promoter to RNA Polymerase II.

 It has also been observed in S. cerevisiae that Δrrp6 and Δtrf4 mutants have repressed transcription of the gene PHO84. Δrrp6 and Δtrf4 cells have stabilized levels of PHO84 antisense transcripts, which serve to recruit the Hda1/2/3 histone deacetylase complex to the PHO84 gene, effectively silencing transcription and expression through histone deacetylation.
 In Δrrp6 cells, Hda1 associates with the promoter or coding regions of PHO84 up to five times more often than in wild-type counterparts.
 Additionally, histone deacetylation activity occurs specifically at the region of PHO84 and Hda1 overlap on histone 3 lysine 18 (H3K18), indicating that the CUT is responsible for recruiting the histone deacetylase.
 Along with antisense TY1 transcripts, PHO84 antisense transcripts can serve a potential regulatory function in S. Cerevisiae.

 PROMPTs

 Promoter upstream transcripts (PROMPTs) are found around 1–1.5 kb upstream of human transcription start sites in nongenic regions.
 Like CUTs, PROMPTs are a form of noncoding RNAs that become detectable in the absence of a degrading exosome enzyme.
-PROMPTs were first identified in siRNA-silenced hRrp40 human cells, where hRrp40 serves as a core subunit of the human exoribonucleoytic exosome.
+PROMPTs were first identified in siRNA-silenced hRrp40 human cells, where hRrp40 serves as a core subunit of the human exoribonucleolytic exosome.
 PROMPT-encoding regions have been found to produce sense and antisense transcripts, both of which are equally targeted by the exosome.

 In terms of function, ncRNAs with putative regulatory functions have been located to potential PROMPT regions.
 As a large portion of the human genome has been shown to be transcribed, the existence of PROMPTs helps explain a portion of the non-coding transcripts that are still generated.